Wikia/guidelines/Services/ConsulAndServiceDiscovery.md

 To specify the environment, services will use the `prod` tag for production and the `dev` tag for development.

+**`DATABASES`**

+Databases expose additional tags: `slave`, `master` as well as their combination with environment, i.e. `slave-prod`, `master-prod`, `slave-dev`, `master-dev`.
+When addressing a DB as service, the combined tag should be used to ensure reads and writes are happening on proper instances.

 ### `SERVICE`

 Service names should be descriptive and consistent with the deployed instances